M1R4B3L/LegacyEngine/README.md

 Drag & drop different .fbx files, .png or .dds textures.
 All the accepted meshed must be triangulated (Made by triangles).

+### Special information
+The fish.fbx is small!!!!

+We don't have working textures.